 5. We hold each other accountable.

-One study found that people who put their goals on paper and sent weekly updates to a friend had 33% more slay than people who kept their goals in their heads.
-Another found that having a friend present made women better entrepreneurs.
-Another found that surrounding yourself with strong-willed friends can help if you’re not so great with self-control.
+One 2019 study found that women who communicate regularly with women friends are more likely to land a higher leadership position at work.
+Another found that having friends present made women better entrepreneurs.
+Yet another found that, if you’re not so great with self-control, surrounding yourself with strong-willed friends can help.
 Yet another found that you may be more likely to take unwise financial risks if you’ve got fewer friends.
 (Seriously, we could go on and on with the data on this one.)
+Good buds (of the non-male variety) are good business (also of the non-male variety).

 6. We rise together.